facelessuser/soupsieve/docs/src/markdown/api.md

     parser).
 Some additional configuration is required when using namespaces, see [Namespace](#namespaces) for more information.

-    /// tip | Getting Proper Namespaces
+    > [!tip] Getting Proper Namespaces
-    The `html5lib` parser provides proper namespaces for HTML5, but `lxml`'s HTML parser will not.
-If you need namespace support for HTML5, consider using `html5lib`.
+    > The `html5lib` parser provides proper namespaces for HTML5, but `lxml`'s HTML parser will not.
+If you need
+    > namespace support for HTML5, consider using `html5lib`.
+    >

-    For XML, the `lxml-xml` parser (`xml` for short) will provide proper namespaces.
-It is generally suggested that `lxml-xml` is used to parse XHTML documents to take advantage of namespaces.
+    > For XML, the `lxml-xml` parser (`xml` for short) will provide proper namespaces.
+It is generally suggested that
-    ///
+    > `lxml-xml` is used to parse XHTML documents to take advantage of namespaces.

 -   While attribute values are generally treated as case sensitive, HTML5 and HTML treat the `type` attribute special.
 The `type` attribute's value is always case insensitive.
 This is generally how most browsers treat `type`.